Georgia Tech, UGA make list of top-10 public universities

 “Our continued strategic investments in faculty hiring and enhancements of the living and learning experience for our undergraduate students are clearly making a very positive impact.”

-The University of Florida was the only school in the Southeastern Conference to make the top-10 list.
-The top public institution on the Niche rankings list was the University of California at Los Angeles (UCLA).
+The University of Florida was the only other school in the Southeastern Conference to make the top-10 list.
+The top public institution on the Niche rankings this year was the University of California at Los Angeles (UCLA).
 The University of Michigan placed second in the rankings.